Combining Broad and Narrow Case Definitions in Matched Case-Control Studies: Firearms in the Home and Suicide Risk: Introduction

 \citet{Rosenbaum:1991aa} develops sensitivity analysis methods for case-referent studies.
 When there is no gold standard case definition, \citet{Small:2013aa} investigates the effect of different case definitions on sensitivity analysis when testing the null hypothesis of no treatment effect on both case definitions, while we are able to relax the null hypothesis and focus on testing the treatment effect for the broad case definition only. \citet{Rosenbaum:2017aa} considers focusing on covariates-defining subgroups to improve the sensitivity analysis.
 However, both \citet{Small:2013aa} and \citet{Rosenbaum:2017aa} only consider selecting subjects based on characteristics unaffected by the treatment, which is intrinsically different from selecting subjects based on characteristics affected by the treatment, as is the case discussed in Section \ref{subsec: motivate}.
 These two types of scenarios are also distinguished by \citet[Section 7.1.3]{rosenbaum2002} as the former does not introduce selection bias whereas the latter does.
 The latter type is arguably more challenging and less investigated.
 The danger of selection bias has been noticed in recent applications; see, for example, \citet{KNOX:2020aa} and \citet{Schooling2021}.
 Statistical research on selection bias can be found at \citet{Rosenbaum:1984aa, Smith2019, Smith2020} and \citet{zhao2021note}.

-In this article we address a specific cause of selection bias -- the selection bias that is due to focusing on the narrow case definition -- and the unmeasured confounding bias simultaneously.
+In this article, we address a specific cause of \emph{selection bias} -- the selection bias that is due to focusing on the narrow case definition -- and the unmeasured confounding bias simultaneously.
+These biases, when testing Fisher's sharp null hypothesis of no treatment effect based on the broad case definition, can lead to an inflation of type I errors.
 We propose a new sensitivity analysis framework for combining the broad and narrow case definitions to strengthen the causal conclusion against unmeasured confounding bias while accounting for the introduced selection bias.
 For testing Fisher's sharp null hypothesis of no treatment effect based on the broad case definition, we develop a valid randomization-based testing procedure when restricting to the narrow case matched sets.
 Intuitively, when the narrow case definition offers a larger effect size, restricting to the narrow case matched sets may increase the power of sensitivity analysis and thus strengthen the causal conclusion against unmeasured confounding.
 However, whether leveraging the narrow case definition can indeed be beneficial depends on the effect of the treatment on case definition among the always-cases, which is controlled by a sensitivity parameter $ \Theta $.
 If a small $ \Theta $ suffices, then employing the narrow case definition can increase the power; otherwise, the adjustment of selection bias will counteract the larger effect size from the narrow case definition.
 This intuition is formalized from analyzing the power of sensitivity analysis and design sensitivity.
 We combine the broad and narrow case definitions using the Bonferroni method, which attains the larger design sensitivity of the two case definitions and, unlike when used for combining multiple sensitivity analyses in other settings \citep{Rosenbaum:2009aa, Fogarty:2016aa}, is shown to be not unduly conservative when used for combining broad and narrow case definitions in our setting.